mechevarria/ocp-sso/README.md

 # JBoss Client

 Starter seed project for [Angular](https://angular.io/) and [Patternfly](https://www.patternfly.org/).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
 [Patternfly/NG](http://www.patternfly.org/patternfly-ng) is already integrated.
 The project is also configured to run on [Openshift](https://www.openshift.com/) with no configuration changes necessary.
+That integrates with the [jboss-api](https://github.com/mechevarria/jboss-api) backend project.

  ![screenshot.png](screenshot.png)